eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 ## Introduction
 A recent study of SPINlab researcher Dr. Bo Andrée showed a relationship between air pollution and confirmed COVID-19 cases.
 He concluded that a high level Particulate Matter with a diameter of 2.5 μm or less per m3 is a highly significant predictor for the number of confirmed COVID-19 cases and related hospital admissions.
 Why this is the case is still unclear.
 The two most accepted theories are however that either people living in areas with high levels of air pollution already have lung damage due to the pollution, or that the virus latches on aerosols in the air which speeds up the spread of the virus.
 Either way are the results of this study important in controlling the spread of the virus.
 It shows that more and or different measures might have to be taken to protect people that live in areas with high levels of air pollution.

-The results of this study made it to the national news see: https://spinlab.vu.nl/relation-between-air-pollution-and-confirmed-covid-19-cases-researched/
+The results of this study made it to the national [news] (https://spinlab.vu.nl/relation-between-air-pollution-and-confirmed-covid-19-cases-researched/).

 To access the full article follow this link and download the pdf: https://openknowledge.worldbank.org/handle/10986/33664

-For this study Andrée used spatial data about the average level of particulate matter per m3 in 2017 which he obtained from the "Atlas van de leefomgeving" - the atlas of the living environment [link] (https://www.atlasleefomgeving.nl/kaarten).
+For this study Andrée used spatial data about the average level of particulate matter per m3 in 2017 which he obtained from the "Atlas van de leefomgeving" - the atlas of the living environment [link](https://www.atlasleefomgeving.nl/kaarten).
 The data layers he used are:
 - [Particulate Matter 2.5 μm or less per m3](https://nationaalgeoregister.nl/geonetwork/srv/dut/catalog.search#/metadata/1689e358-6555-4b5d-902f-7bc36cf2c266)
 - [Particulate Matter 10 μm or less per m3](https://nationaalgeoregister.nl/geonetwork/srv/dut/catalog.search#/metadata/10b1f613-e492-44f6-9745-b444880c136b?tab=general)
 Both layers are the result of interpolated data points from measuring stations.
 A full description about how these data layers are modelled can be found here (in Dutch) https://www.nsl-monitoring.nl/informatie/data-nsl/